 The wild card is the impact the month-long disruption in the supply chain will have on the U.S. The disruption will not be uniform, as many emerging economies, primarily in Asia, will be significantly impacted.
 Developed economies, such as the U.S., may see relatively minor disruptions.
 The growth impact will depend on the severity and duration of the virus outbreak.
+The Dow Jones is a vital indicator of the health and state of activity of the worlds largest economy.
 Historically, U.S. growth rates weakened modestly around disease epidemics and rebounded the following quarter.

 Equity Markets and Shocks

 The stock market valuation was getting a bit frothy even before the COVID-19 outbreak, with the S&P 500 hitting new highs.
 Then came the news that the virus was spreading, and the market sold off sharply.